fshowalter/movielog/viewing_notes/1439-from-beyond-1986.md

-The Vinegar Syndrome 4k cleans up the optical effect artifacts while retaining the organic grain.
-And the HDR color grading shines during the resonator scenes.
+The Vinegar Syndrome 4k provides a modest picture quality boost over the Scream Factory release, but the HDR transforms the resonator scenes into a psychedelic phantasmagoria.
 A recommended upgrade.